Alaska LNG – no lessons learned from Australia

 It seems just like the world does not want to learn even in the face of looming disaster.
 Australia should have been a warning to everyone around but it’s not.

 Just look around.
-LNG projects in Mozambique that likely are so expensive that they can never turn a dime.
+LNG projects in Mozambique likely are so expensive that they can never turn a dime.
 Same for Tanzania.
-LNG export projects in the US that are only planned and built because someone did not want to admit that the original regasification terminals were as useful for the shale gas independent Amerika as an asshole is right on the tip of the elbow.
+LNG export projects in the US that are only planned and built because someone did not want to admit that the original regasification terminals were as useful for the shale gas-independent Amerika as an asshole is right on the tip of the elbow.

-Any project, from chewing gum production until LNG, needs to produce profits as otherwise they should be shelved.
-And a profit they can only produce if they spend less for producing their wares than what they can reasonably expect to earn (thanks for this lesson dad).
+Any project, from chewing gum production to LNG, needs to produce profits otherwise they should be shelved.
+And a profit they can only produce if they spend less for producing their wares than what they can reasonably expect to earn (thanks for this lesson Dad).

-High price markets have the unfortunate effect to lure project developers into believing that the Bonanza will go on forever but no matter how high prices go and no matter how long they hover there, in the long run, they always come down.
-High prices carry their own demise within them as they are the strongest incentive for entrepreneurs and customers to look for alternatives.
+High-price markets have the unfortunate effect of luring project developers into believing that the Bonanza will go on forever but no matter how high prices go and no matter how long they hover there, in the long run, they always come down.
+High prices carry their demise within them as they are the strongest incentive for entrepreneurs and customers to look for alternatives.

-For someone dealing in Orange juice, this would not really be a problem.
-I don’t know anything about the orange juice market but I would be surprised if an orange juice producer would need 20 years of stable returns in order to make his investment worth it.
+For someone dealing in Orange juice, this would not be a problem.
+I don’t know anything about the orange juice market but I would be surprised if an orange juice producer would need 20 years of stable returns to make his investment worth it.

 This exactly is the case in base-load LNG.
-If your project needs a 15 USD per mmBtu or more gas market price in the target market in order to be profitable, it would need this price level for 20 years.
-This means that if the market slumped for 5 years to 10 USD, the project is in bad trouble as its losing money.
+If your project needs a 15 USD per mmBtu or more gas market price in the target market to be profitable, it would need this price level for 20 years.
+This means that if the market slumped for 5 years to 10 USD, the project would be in bad trouble as its losing money.

 Someone will have to take the hit and that’s either the customer of the project who bought way too expensive and starts to subsidize its LNG purchasing portfolio with money from healthy operations or the project developer as he cannot generate enough income to cover his installments plus OPEX anymore.